|Near Corteconcepción, Huelva|

 It helps enormously, though, to be surrounded by people to help you keep on the track.
 Oh yes.

-A footnote: A while ago I got some feedback about my Nutbrown Elephant Pie Funnel post from Peter Craig in Australia, also a victim of the Melancholy.
+A footnote: A while ago I got some feedback about my Nutbrown Elephant Pie Funnel post from Peter Craig in Australia, also a victim of the Melancholia.
 Strange how these things happen.
 Here's his take on the pie funnel.
 Thanks, Pete for granting me permission to use it.

 |Peter Craig's rendition of the Nutbrown Elephant Pie Funnel|